ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 👍 Excellent references, lack of relevant content, cohesion, clarity, English grammar, presentation format, content conversion into paragraphs, and table and figure generation.

-In a nutshell, the 3W Dataset 2.0.0 is made up of 3 types of instances and was generated with 3 methods, one per type of instance.
-These methods are described in this section based on the mathematical definition of MTS presented in the following subsection.
-Based on this definition and to support both the 3W Project and this article, a nomenclature was developed and is detailed in the subsequent subsection.
+In a nutshell, the 3W Dataset 2.0.0 is made up of three types of instances and was generated with three methods, one per type of instance.
+These methods are described in this section and are based on the mathematical definition of MTS presented in the following subsection.
+According to this definition and to support both the 3W Project and this article, a nomenclature was developed and is detailed in the subsequent subsection.
 The types of instances and the methods associated with them are described in their own subsections.
-Certain characteristics are common to all 3 methods and are therefore detailed in a separate subsection.
+Certain characteristics are common to all three methods and are therefore detailed in a separate subsection.

 #### Mathematical Definition of Multivariate Time Series